Table of Contents

 Pros and Cons of Trade Credit for Buyers

-• Frees up cash: Because payment is not due until later, trade credits improve the cash flow of businesses, enabling them to sell goods they acquired without having to pay for those goods until a future date.
-It can be a good option for companies expanding into a new market or that have seasonal peaks and dips.
+• Frees up cash: Because payment is not due until later, trade credit improves the cash flow of businesses, enabling them to sell goods they acquired without having to pay for those goods until a future date.
+Trade credit financing can be a good option for companies expanding into a new market or businesses that have seasonal peaks and dips.

-• Possible discount: Depending on the trade credit agreement, if the buyer pays the invoice within a certain amount of time, they may receive a discount on the goods or services they purchase.
+• Possible discount: Depending on the trade credit agreement, if the buyer pays the invoice within a certain amount of time, it may receive a discount on the goods or services it purchased.

-• Short payment period: The length of the trade credit payment term varies, but they are often 120 days or less, which is shorter than most types of small business loans.
+• Short payment period: The length of the trade credit payment term varies, but it’s often 120 days or less, which is shorter than the terms for most types of small business loans.
 For a growing small business, this may not be enough time.
 Companies that need a longer repayment period may want to look into other types of debt instruments.

-• It’s easy to over-commit: With discounts and wholesale prices, it can be tempting to buy too much of a particular good.
-Not only does this create excess inventory, but it also creates a bigger debt obligation.
+• It’s easy to overcommit: With discounts and wholesale prices, it can be tempting to buy too much of a particular good.
+Not only does this create excess inventory, but it also translates to a bigger debt obligation.

-• Possible penalties for late payments: Depending on the trade credit agreement, there may be negative consequences for late payments, such as interest or a fine.
+• Possible penalties for late payments: Depending on the trade credit agreement, there may be negative consequences for late payments, such as interest charges or a fine.
 In addition, the company might report your late payment to the credit bureaus, which could damage your business’s credit score.
+Of course, this is likely to be true of startup business loans, too.

 Recommended: Getting a Cash Flow Loan for Your Small Business